 A lot of people get nervous when it comes to going to the dentist.
-But good oral hygiene is vital for those who have diabetes.
+However good oral hygiene is vital for those who have diabetes.
 It is like that since issues with the gums and teeth are more common in those who have diabetes.

 Our dentist should know if we have long-standing or new-onset diabetes because this will impact our dental treatment.
 Read on, to find out more about oral health and diabetes.